 1/2 tsp salt 1 C chopped strawberries

-- Preheat oven to 375 degrees F and place paper liners in muffin tin.
+- Preheat oven to 375 degrees F and place paper liners in a muffin tin.

 - Fill muffin cups.
 Bake at 375 degrees F for 25 minutes or until the top bounces back from the touch.
 Cool 10 minutes and remove from pans.

-Just what are the Health Benefits of Strawberries is a topic I never fully understood.
+Just what is the Health Benefits of Strawberries is a topic I never fully understood.

 I mean I had always been told they are good for me but I never fully grasped it until now.

-This research has really opened my eyes to just what a super food strawberries really are.
+This research has opened my eyes to just what superfood strawberries are.

 Seriously these little popular gems can: